Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Iowa and its opponents have gone over the current 37-point total in six of nine games this season.
+- Iowa and its opponents have combined to score more than 37 points in six of nine games this season.

-- The combined points per game average of the two teams, 50.3, is 13.3 points above Saturday's over/under.
+- Saturday's total is 13.3 points lower than the two team's combined 50.3 points per game average.

-- These two squads combine to surrender 34 points per game, 3.0 fewer than this contest's over/under.
+- This contest's total is three points more than the 34 these two squads combine to surrender per game this season.

 - The average total in Hawkeyes games this season is 44.2, 7.2 points above Saturday's total of 37.